DevOpsBootcamp/Bootcamp-Exercises/filesystems/navigate.md

 By passing `000` as the permissions for `bar` in the `chmod` command we have set it so nobody can interact with the file... unless we change the permissions again.

+If you did not get the error message `cat: bar: Permission denied` you are probably running the command as root-- Stop that!
+You are ruining the guide! :)

 ```bash
 [vagrant@devops-bootcamp ~]$ chmod 700 bar